RandomNinjaAtk/arr-scripts/sabnzbd/readme.md

 1. Optional: Customize the configuration by modifying the following file `/config/extended.conf`
 1. Add the `/config/scripts` folder to the "Scripts Folder" folder setting in SABnzbd
 1. Add `video.bash` or `audio.bash` script to the appropriate SABnzbd category

+# Updating
+Updating is a bit more combersum.
+To update, do the following:
+1. Download/update your local `/config/extended.conf` file with the latest options from: [extended.conf](https://github.com/RandomNinjaAtk/arr-scripts/blob/main/sabnzbd/extended.conf)
+2. Restart the container, wait for it to fully load the application.
+3. Restart the container again, for the new scripts to activate.